vaibhavsagar/resume/resume.md

 ## Experience ##

 ---- --------------------------------------------------------------------------
-2014 *Volunteer Fellow* at CSIRO (February--).
-Continuing previous work with
+2014 *Volunteer Fellow* at CSIRO (February--June).
+Continued previous work with
      Semantic Web technologies and RESTful web services.

-     *Tutor* at CECS (ANU College of Engineering and Computer Science) (February--) for COMP1100 Introduction to Programming and Algorithms.
+     *Tutor* at CECS (ANU College of Engineering and Computer Science) (February--June) for COMP1100 Introduction to Programming and Algorithms.
      Running tutorials using Haskell to teach computer science concepts.